bpiwowar/papercite/readme.txt

 == Upgrade Notice ==

+= 0.3.14 =
+If you have custom templates, please read.
+The template generation has been slightly modified - you have to explicitely markup paragraphs and line breaks, since papercite now removes any \n or \r in the templates to avoid clashes with WordPress.
 = 0.3.13 =
 Bug fixes and new experimental parser (disabled by default) to handle bibtex files faster (useful for large bibtex files)